Peter Ramsey: Career

 In 2012, he directed Rise of the Guardians, based on William Joyce's The Guardians of Childhood books, making him the first African-American to direct a big-budget animated feature.
 In 2018, he co-directed Spider-Man: Into the Spider-Verse, which won the 2019 Academy Award for Best Animated Feature.
 He is set to write and direct Blood Count, a period vampire thriller distributed by Paramount Pictures, as well as the Robert Johnson movie Love is Vain.
-On April 16, 2021, He was set to direct the film adaptation of the Matthew Quick novel Boy21.
+On April 16, 2021, he was set to direct the film adaptation of the Matthew Quick novel Boy21.

-In April 2022, Ramsey had been hired to direct an episode each of the Star Wars streaming series Ahsoka and The Mandalorian season 3, both set to be released in 2023.
+In April 2022, Ramsey had been hired to direct an episode each of the Star Wars streaming series The Mandalorian season 3, which was released in March 2023, and Ahsoka, which was released in August 2023.

 Ramsey is a member of AMPAS, the Directors Guild of America and The Animation Guild.